• Skip to primary navigation

 Instructions

-• Spooktacular Chocolate Covered Peanut Butter Treats: Beat peanut butter and butter in a medium bowl with electric mixture until smooth.
+• Beat peanut butter and butter in a medium bowl with an electric mixer until smooth.
 Add confectioners' sugar.
 Beat on low until all ingredients are combined.
-Mixture will be crumbly.
+The mixture will be crumbly.

-• Melt a cup of chocolate wafers in a disposable pastry bag, in 1 minute intervals on 50% power.
-Snip end of pastry bag; pipe some chocolate into cavities of mold.
+• Melt a cup of chocolate wafers in a disposable pastry bag in 1-minute intervals on 50% power.
+Snip the end of the pastry bag; pipe some chocolate into the mold cavities.
 Using a small brush, brush the chocolate up the sides to completely cover the cavity.
 Let harden.
-Press some of the peanut butter mixture into chocolate lined cavity, not quite to the top.
-Pipe some additional chocolate on peanut butter mixture.
-Spread chocolate using a toothpick or small butter knife, making sure that all edges are completely covered.
+Press some peanut butter mixture into the chocolate-lined cavity, not quite to the top—pipe additional chocolate on the peanut butter mixture.
+Spread chocolate using a small brush, ensuring all edges are completely covered.
 Let harden.

 Nutrition